ProRail: Funding

-Funding for ProRail is provided by a government subsidy, and a fee paid by the railway operators (called infraheffing).

-The government subsidy totalled around €2.5 billion from 2014–2017, and the infraheffing totalled approx. €200 million in 2006, the remaining income was listed as 'other'.

-The fee that the public transport operators have to pay for this is lower than the cost, but increasing.
-In 2003 it was €0.64 per train km and €0.54 to €2.16 for stopping at a station.
+Funding for ProRail is primarily provided via a government subsidy, on top of which fees are charged to the various railway operators (called infraheffing).
+The government subsidy totalled around €2.5 billion from 2014–2017, and the infraheffing totalled approximately €200 million in 2006, the remaining income was listed as 'other'.
+The fee that the public transport operators initially had to pay for this is lower than the cost, but has been progressively increased over time.
+In 2003, it was €0.64 per train km and €0.54 to €2.16 for stopping at a station.

 Performance oriented maintenance

 Railways in the Netherlands are not maintained by ProRail itself.
 Instead, it is subcontracted to recognised maintenance contractors.
+This model has been contrasted with that of the privately owned British rail infrastructure owner Railtrack (replaced by Network Rail in October 2002), although ProRail has stated that it has intentionally made efforts to learn from the shortcomings of Railtrack, which had collapsed prior to ProRail's creation.
 The Dutch railway network is subdivided into 21 areas.
 For each area, all of the regular maintenance is contracted as one package, which is won by the contractor that submits the best offer.
 The contractor receives a fixed sum per month, and is fined in case of failure to meet the required performance.
 Contractors are incentivised to minimise cost, while ensuring good performance of the assets.
 This is called prestatiegericht onderhoud (performance oriented maintenance).

 As of 2019, the recognised maintenance contractors are: